 This may involve swapping out harsh chemicals for natural alternatives, adjusting your watering habits, or even introducing new plants that help maintain the balance of nutrients in the soil.

 So, you’ve got the tips and tricks to keep your lawn gorgeous and pet-friendly.
 Remember, embracing organic lawn care isn’t only great for your furry friends and the environment.
+Contact a local Augusta lawn care company for more information.

 Frequently Asked Questions